Meredith Haberfeld: CEO at ThinkHuman.

 How can we create workplaces where every voice is heard, everyone thrives and finds meaning, and change and innovation happen naturally?

-Imagine culture is a sound wave in an echo chamber, moving back and forth, from senior leadership through every part of the organization.
+Imagine culture as a sound wave in an echo chamber, moving back and forth, from senior leadership through every part of the organization.

 Senior leadership caps the peak vibration for the echoing wave.
 You may have small pockets of high vibration culture, but if it isn’t embodied by the leadership, it doesn’t move throughout the organization as a whole.
 Leadership sets the bar.

 Buy-in and sponsorship fail.
 What causes lasting cultural behavioral patterns in an organization is based on what the leadership embodies.
-If leadership behavior is encouraging of views from all parts of the organization, addresses challenging conversations with one another rather than triangulate, that behavior then is what gets echoed, and embedded throughout the rest of the organization.
+If leadership behavior is encouraging views from all parts of the organization, and addresses challenging conversations with one another rather than triangulating, that behavior then is what gets echoed, and embedded throughout the rest of the organization.